Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks could lead to new opportunities for employment and advances.
+- Building strong networks can result in new opportunities for employment and advances.

-- Reduce stress by practicing techniques for managing time and learning to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management Techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-- Join online forums that are related to your field
+- Join online forums relating to your specialization

-- Volunteer for the task of organizing
+- Volunteer for work in the organization

 - Participate in employee resource groups